dollspace-gay/RookeryOS/WEB_INTERFACE.md

-# EasyLFS Web Interface Guide
+# Rookery OS Web Interface Guide

-Access your built LFS system through a web browser!
+Access your built Rookery OS system through a web browser!

 ## Overview

-EasyLFS provides two web-based interfaces to interact with the built LFS system:
+Rookery OS provides two web-based interfaces to interact with the built system:

 1. **Web Terminal (ttyd)** - Text-based shell in your browser
 2. **Web Screen (noVNC)** - Full graphical console in your browser

-Both interfaces run the LFS system in QEMU and stream the output to your browser.
+Both interfaces run the Rookery OS system in QEMU and stream the output to your browser.

 ## Quick Start

-After building your LFS system (`make build`), start the web interfaces:
+After building your Rookery OS system (`make build`), start the web interfaces:

 ```bash
 # Start both interfaces